Table of Contents

 Link a debit card

-On your first transaction, you will be prompted to link a debit card when you click Get it Now.
+On your first transaction, you will be prompted to link a debit card when you click Pay Out Now.
 There will need to be funds pending in order to see this button and to link a debit card.
 If you have not accepted any Jobber Payments recently or pending Jobber Payments have already been included in a payout, the button won't appear.
 Only one debit card can be linked and the linked card is where the instant payout will be paid out to.

 Note: Only account owners can turn on instant payouts and initiate an instant payout.
 When adding or changing a debit card, there is a 48 hour verification period before an instant payout can be made.